 For the past twenty years Rita’s life was dedicated to fighting for the baboons.
 Her quest has not been an easy one, she fought prejudice and ignorance, never shy to question authority and follow her beliefs.

-As she pointed out “Ghandi once said that the measure of a civilised society was how they treated their animals.
+“Ghandi once said that the measure of a civilised society was how they treated their animals.
 Is an animal only valuable once it becomes endangered?”

 Her incredible journey dedicating herself to the chacma baboon’s cause was started by an act of kindness to one individual - Bobby – over 30 years ago.
 In an ironic twist of fate, a journey that started together also ended together.